Peter Kobelt

 Peter Kobelt (born November 17, 1990) is an American tennis player.
 He competed in the 2014 US Open alongside doubles partner Hunter Reese after receiving a wildcard into the men's doubles draw.
 The pair lost 4–6, 1–6 to Michaël Llodra and Nicolas Mahut in the first round.
 Kobelt was raised in New Albany, Ohio and is a 2009 graduate of New Albany High School.
 He then attended Ohio State University, graduating in 2014.

-Peter plans to join The Champions Tennis Club Open Tennis Team in 2020.
+In 2020, Kobelt entered the field of coaching.
+From 2020 to 2022, he was a volunteer assistant coach for the Kentucky Wildcats men's tennis team.
+From 2023 to 2024, he served as the interim head coach of the Nebraska Cornhuskers men's tennis team, leading the team to a 17–10 record, its best since 1990, and in 2024, Nebraska Athletic Director Troy Dannen named Kobelt the 12th permanent head coach of the team.